UMGGZ 43x6 [M6] GZ / N38

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Significant importance in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical equipment or very modern machines.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: